cjbarre/grain-pantry-app/readme.md

 This project is an end-to-end example of building an event-sourced application with agentic features and AI integration using the [Grain](https://github.com/ObneyAI/grain) framework from ObneyAI.

+Note: This is an active WIP

 # Dependencies
 - Clojure
 - Babashka (optional)
 - NPM, Node, ETC
+- Open Router Key
+- Docker

 ## Python